Rafcoding/wdi-project-3/README.md

 There are a number of potential future features I could implement, such as:

-* Adding a map where people can pin their locations.
+* A map where people can pin their locations.
-*
+* A section where users can bid on clothes.
-*
+* Prive messages services between the users.